GLOBAL MARKETS-Asia stocks off to slow start in earnings-rich week

 Early action was sluggish in the wake of Friday's surprisingly strong surveys of business activity which reinforced the case for higher interest rates.

+Over in Australia, there was some weakness in mining stocks after Chile moved to boost state control over its lithium industry, which has the world's largest reserves of the battery metal.

-S&P 500 futures ESc1 and Nasdaq futures NQc1 both eased 0.2% ahead of a busy week of earnings.
+EUROSTOXX 50 futures STXEc1 and FTSE futures FFIc1 were both little changed.
+S&P 500 futures ESc1 and Nasdaq futures NQc1 eased 0.2% ahead of a busy week of earnings.

 Apple Inc AAPL.O and Microsoft Corp MSFT.O alone have accounted for nearly half of the S&P 500's gains through March, so there is much riding on their outlooks.